 Property tax payments don’t go towards just one thing—they actually cover quite a bit, like road construction, community maintenance, public works, and local government salaries.
 The exact amount you’ll pay in property tax is calculated by the county based on your home’s value, and the rates tend to rise and fall over time.
 Many buyers pay their property taxes through an escrow account set up by the lender.
 Taxes can even get higher if your electric service company is expensive.
 Look up for the Cheapest Electricity NSW and get your taxes low now!

 It’s better to have insurance and not need it than need insurance and not have it, so homeowner’s insurance is pretty crucial to home owning.
-While it’s almost always required when you get a mortgage and then bundled into your monthly payments, be sure to double-check that you’re covered.
+There are several options for homeowners insurance policies out there.
+Although, it’s almost always required when you get a mortgage and then bundled into your monthly payments, be sure to double-check that you’re covered.

 Private Mortgage Insurance

 If you can’t afford a 20% down payment on your home, you’ll have to pay PMI as a way to ensure that the lender won’t go under if you default on your loan.
 You don’t have to pay PMI forever—it ends once you pay off 78% or more of the principal amount—but until then, expect to pay up to 2% of your loan amount annually.